-When an artist makes their mark on paper, canvas or sculpture, it can serve to identify, distinguish or finalize an artwork.
-A clear signature is helpful when evaluating a work of art, but their presence, or absence, might reveal more about the work than you realize.
-Read on to learn more about the history, importance and hidden meanings of artist signatures.
+When an artist makes their mark on paper, canvas, or sculpture, it can serve to identify, distinguish or finalize the authenticity of an artwork.
+An unsigned painting can be more difficult to identify.
+A clear and legible signature is helpful when evaluating a work of art, but its presence, or lack thereof, might reveal more about the work than you realize.
+Read on to learn more about the history, importance, and hidden meanings of unique artist signatures.

 History

 While artist signatures were not unheard of earlier in history, they became more a matter of course during the Renaissance.
-A fertile time for the arts, the Renaissance saw a shift away from a more guild-based system of creation to the individual artist.
-One of the most important concepts to emerge during the Renaissance was Humanism, which valued the personal experience.
-This movement focused on the revival of classical learnings, realism and individualism.
-The Renaissance reached its height in Florence, Italy, due in large part to the Medici, a wealthy merchant family who were dedicated humanists, believing firmly in the autonomy of the individual.
-Their numerous artistic commissions reflected these ideals, and signatures became a way for artists to differentiate themselves amid these myriad commissions.
+A fertile time for the arts, the Renaissance shifted away from a more guild-based system of creation to the individual artist.
+One of the most important concepts to emerge during the Renaissance was Humanism, which valued personal experience.
+This movement focused on the revival of classical learning, realism, and individualism.
+The Renaissance reached its height in Florence, Italy, due in large part to the Medici, a wealthy merchant family dedicated to humanism and believing firmly in the autonomy of the individual.
+Their numerous artistic commissions reflected these ideals, and artists began to sign their work to differentiate themselves amid these myriad commissions.

 The Importance of Artist Signatures

-Signatures are among the first things researchers or appraisers look for when evaluating a work of art, and their value in helping identify a work of art is undeniable.
-However, it is also important to note that signatures are not always present — and not always essential to the attribution, value or validity of a work.
+Signatures are among the first things researchers or appraisers look for when evaluating a work of art and its authenticity.Their value in helping identify a work of fine art is undeniable.
+However, it is also important to note that signatures are not always present - and not always essential to the attribution, value, or validity of a work.
 Signatures were not ubiquitous even after they became more common during the Renaissance, and most Old Masters works were not signed.
 Even in modern times, some artists never signed their creations.
-A savvy gallery or auction house takes into consideration a wide variety of aspects when attributing an artwork to an artist, including style, technique, materials used and subject matter, with the signature only being one part of the puzzle.
+A savvy gallery or auction house takes into consideration a wide variety of aspects when attributing an artwork to an artist, including style, technique, materials used, and subject matter, with the signature and signature style being only one part of the puzzle.

-Also important to consider is the type of artwork at hand.
+The type of artwork at hand is also important to consider.
 A sketch or preparatory drawing is often much less likely to bear a signature as, for instance, a large-scale oil painting created for the art market.
-Sometimes, artists only sign work they intend to sell — bringing us to our next point.
+Sometimes, artists only sign or initial work they intend to sell - bringing us to our next point.

 Stamp Signed

-Something that appears frequently on the art market that potential art buyers have questions about is the term “stamp signed.”
-So, what does stamp signed mean, and when is it used?
+There are also different styles of signatures.
+Something that appears frequently on the art market that potential art buyers have questions about is the term "stamp signed."
+So, what does this term mean, and when is it applicable?

-Stamp signed indicates that a stamp has been created based on the artist's actual signature or monogram to apply to the work in place of a hand-painted or hand-written signature.
-The artist themselves can authorize this, but often, stamp signatures are approved by the estate of a deceased artist.
-An artist's studio is often full of unsold, unsigned works after the artist's death, and an estate will then apply a stamp signature when those pieces enter the art market.
+The term “stamp signed” does not indicate forged signature.
+Rather, it indicates that a stamp has been created based on the artist's actual signature or monogram to apply to the work in place of a hand-painted or handwritten signature.
+The artist can authorize this, but often, stamp signatures are approved by the estate of a deceased artist.
+An artist's studio is often full of unsold, unsigned works after the artist's death, and an estate will then apply a stamped signature when those pieces enter the art market.
 When authorized by the artist or estate, stamp signatures indicate a completely validated and accepted work by the artist in question.
 This is commonly seen with Impressionist and Post-Impressionist works due to their increasing popularity among collectors in the first half of the 20th century.

 Hidden Artist Signatures